volodymyrhudyma/blog/content/blog/the-right-way-of-logging-with-console-api-in-javascript.md

 Syntax: `console.time([label])`

-Start timer for measuring the duration of a specific process.
+Starts the timer for measuring the duration of a specific process.

 It gets an optional argument that specifies the name of the timer.
 If it is not provided, **default** is used.